The cluster value problem in spaces of continuous functions: Cluster value problem in finite-codimensional subspaces.

-$A_u(B)$ coincides with the uniform limits on $\bar{B}$ of continuous polynomials on $X$ (see Theorem 7.13 in \cite{M} and p.~56 in \cite{ACG}), where polynomials are finite linear combinations of symmetric $m$-linear mappings restricted to the diagonal.
+$A_u(B)$ coincides with the uniform limits on $\bar{B}$ of continuous polynomials on $X$ (see Theorem 7.13 in \cite{M} and p.~56 in \cite{ACG}), where polynomials are finite linear combinations of symmetric multi-linear mappings (of possibly distinct degrees) restricted to the diagonal.
 Thus, by passing to the uniform limit on $\bar{B}$, we may assume $f$ is an $m$-homogeneous polynomial, with associated symmetric $m$-linear functional $F.$ Let $(x_{\alpha})$ be a weakly null net in $B$ such that $f(x_{\alpha}) \to \lambda.$

 Each $x_{\alpha}$ can be written uniquely as $y_{\alpha}+u_{\alpha},$ where $y_{\alpha} \in Y$ and $u_{\alpha}$ is from a fixed finite dimensional complement of $Y$ in $X.$ Then